 and will be

 your household and personal belongings through a shipping company, those items will also be inspected when they arrive (probably quite a long time after you do).
-To clear them from customs, you will need a good agent in Bolivia or should choose a Bolivian shipping company to transport your goods.
+To clear them from customs, you will need a good customs agent in Bolivia.
 You should also be aware you will be responsible for any import taxes on the total value of those goods, in some cases even if they are used, such as furniture, household electronics, jewelry, etc.

 If you are importing or exporting goods for

-reasons you must be especially vigilant and ensure you are completely informed about any certificates of origin, phytosanitary certificates, or other permits you will need to prove you have paid for those items, they belong to you, and you have paid taxes on them.
-Customs in the country of destination will require at least that as well.
+reasons you must be especially vigilant and ensure you are completely informed about any certificates of origin, phytosanitary certificates, or other permits you will need to prove you have paid for those items, they belong to you, you have paid taxes on them, and their exact origins are documented.

-If you break the law and import or export any illegal substance or item, fines and/or prison time are pretty severe in Bolivia.
+If you break the law and import or export any illegal substance or item, fines and/or prison time can be severe in Bolivia.
 The items could also be confiscated and you could forfeit all ownership of them.
-You should be aware that getting your case to court could take a looooooong time, during which time you would most likely be detained in a Bolivian jail (not good!) until your court date.
-Read more info on